 1. Little interaction – since traditional marketing is static, there’s no way for your brand to really interact with your audience.
 It’s a one-way, interruption-based form of reaching consumers.

 2. Costly – both print and radio advertisements can cost big bucks and that doesn’t even include the price of hiring someone to distribute the materials.

-3. Unmeasurable – the results of traditional marketing efforts cannot be easily measured, and in many cases, cannot be measured at all.
+3. More difficult to measure – the results of traditional marketing efforts cannot be easily measured, and in some cases, cannot be measured at all.
 It’s more like you’re putting information out there in front of people and hoping that they decide to take action.